We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 1. Charge Your iPhone Battery

-Some users are unable to turn on their devices because the battery is running out.
-When iPhone won't turn on, you can connect it to the power supply first.
+Some users cannot turn on their devices because the battery is running out.
+When your iPhone is frozen and won't turn on, you can put it to charge using an MFi-certified charging cable and adapter.

 The charging battery icon should appear on the iPhone screen after a few minutes.
-Just keep the device connected with the power supply for charging.
+Let the device charge uninterruptedly for about 30 minutes.
+After that, check if your iPhone is not turning on problem has been resolved or not.

 2. Check Your Cable and Charger

-If your iPhne is not charging, then there could be an issue with its battery or the charger.
-Please carefully inspect all the charger's components, like USB cable, jack, power adapter.
-Make sure that everything is plugged in firmly, free of debris and not damaged or cracked.
+If your iPhone is not charging, then there could be an issue with its battery or the charger.
+Please carefully inspect all the charger's components, like the USB cable, jack, and power adapter.
+Make sure that everything is firmly plugged in, free of debris and not damaged or cracked.
 You can try to use a different USB cable or power adapter.
 Also, try to connect your iPhone to a computer for charging.

 3. Simple Restart/Force Restart

-A force restart will clears more of the device's memory, but not its storage.
-It will not erase the content of the device.
+A force restart will clear more of the device's memory, but not its storage and data.
 The procedure differs depending on the iPhone model:

 • For iPhone 8 and later models: Press and release the volume up button quickly.
 Press and release the volume down button quickly.
 Then, hold the side button until you see the Apple logo.